BCDA-APS/bluesky_training/docs/source/tutor/_custom_device.rst

 The extra fields follow two common EPICS patterns:

 - fields common to all EPICS records
-- fields common EPICS floating-point value records
+- fields common to EPICS floating-point value records

 Support for these common fields [#epics_common_fields]_ is provided in the *apstools* [#apstools]_ package.
 Make custom Devices including the additional